 Working out the exact boundary

-You can set the exact boundary for your land or property if you want to.
+You can apply to set the exact boundary for your land or property if you want to.

-Get as much information as possible from your title plan, registry documents and other documentation.
-You may find it useful to find information about neighbouring properties from the Land Registry.
+You should get as much information as possible from your title plan, registry documents and other documentation before you apply.
+You can get information about neighbouring properties from the Land Registry.